Jeiwan/uniswapv3-book/content/docs/milestone_5/price-oracle.md

 ```

 However, since storing that many instances of `Observation` requires a lot of gas (someone would have to pay for writing
-each of them to contract's storage), a pool by default can store only 1 observation, which gets overwritten each time.
+each of them to contract's storage), a pool by default can store only 1 observation, which gets overwritten each time
-The number of historical observations, the *cardinality* of observations, can be increased at any time by anyone who's
+a new price is recorded.
+The number of activated observations, the *cardinality* of observations, can be increased at
-willing to pay for that.
+any time by anyone who's willing to pay for that.
 To manage cardinality, we need a few extra state variables:
 ```solidity
     ...
     struct Slot0 {